-Example: The front and rear face of the workpiece are machined using one NC program.
+Example: Describes the machining of the front and rear face, using one NC program.
 The workpiece is first machined on the front face; then it is rechucked manually.
 The rear face is machined subsequently.

 The expert program mirrors and shifts the contour for the 2nd setup.